DavidMertz/RegEx_Puzzles/book.md

 Matching two pairs is actually a little trickier.
-Remember that for a full house we matched either two of one number followed by three of the other, or matched the reverse three then two.
+Remember that for a full house we matched either two of one number followed by three of the other, or matched the reverse, three then two.
 However, the "gap" of an unmatched number can occur in more different ways in this case.
 Thinking about it, two pairs might look like any of the following (even assuming sorting):